yysun316/C-_Projects/Tic Tac Toe with Prediction/readme.md

 # Tic Tac Toe Game With Prediction

 The Game Board has different Scores for each cell. <br>
-To obtain the highest possible score, I used HashTable to get all the possible routes.
+The game starts by clicking 1.